-This is the fourth in this blog post series, looking at how innovations in power distribution are helping facility teams take full advantage of trends in energy decarbonization, decentralization, and digitization.
-New capabilities are helping organizations meet efficiency and sustainability goals without sacrificing power reliability, safety, productivity, or comfort.
+This is the fourth in this blog post series, looking at how innovations in connected power distribution are helping facility teams take full advantage of trends in energy decarbonization, decentralization, and digitization.
+New capabilities are helping organizations meet efficiency and sustainability goals without sacrificing power reliability, electrical safety, productivity, or comfort.

 In this post, we’ll look at how new analytic applications and services are helping facility teams use a proactive approach to uncovering potential risks and finding opportunities to optimize costs and efficiency.

 The last posts have shown that having a new breed of smart, IoT-enabled devices connected throughout your power distribution system will bring data from across your building or campus.
 The inevitable result of having so many smart sensors at so many points is ‘Big Data’.